Schavcovsky/Movies/README.md

 ## 🤲🏻 Improvement Opportunities

-While the app is fully functional and robust, there are areas earmarked for future development:
+While the app is fully functional and robust, there are areas for improvement:
 - **Code Refactoring**: Continuous refactoring for improved code efficiency and maintainability.
 - **Expanded Test Coverage**: Enhancing the scope of unit and integration tests.